Ablation (artificial intelligence): History

 The term is credited to Allen Newell, one of the founders of artificial intelligence, who used it in his 1974 tutorial on speech recognition, published in Newell (1975).
 The term is by analogy with ablation in biology.
 The motivation was that, while individual components are engineered, the contribution of an individual component to the overall system performance is not clear; removing components allows this analysis.

 Newell compared the human brain to artificial computers.
 With this in thought, Newell saw both as knowledge systems whereas procedures such as ablation can be performed on both to test certain hypotheses.

+Use for uncensoring LLMs

+The term abliteration has been coined for the process of using ablation to uncensor large language models by modifying internal functions to completely eliminate refusal behaviors while preserving the remaining functions of the model.
+The word is a portmanteau that combines the words ablation and obliteration.